OpenWebAdvocacy/website/src/pages/walled-gardens.md

   "A screenshot of Photoshop running in a web-browser, featuring a happy looking elephant"
 %}

-> "The simple power of a URL is that anyone can click it and instantly access it.
+> The simple power of a URL is that anyone can click it and instantly access it.
 All you need is a browser.
 There is no need to install an application or worry about what operating system you are running on.
 For web applications, that means users can have access to the application and their documents and comments.
-This makes the web the ideal collaboration platform, something that is becoming more and more essential to creative and marketing teams."
+This makes the web the ideal collaboration platform, something that is becoming more and more essential to creative and marketing teams.
 > <cite>[web.dev](https://web.dev/ps-on-the-web/#:~:text=The%20simple%20power%20of%20a%20URL%20is%20that%20anyone%20can%20click%20it%20and%20instantly%20access%20it.%20All%20you%20need%20is%20a%20browser.)</cite>

 This was made possible by a few web standards: